AlexanderAnishchik/Credit-Card-Stripe-Parser/README.md

 ### A simple .Net Standard parser with following functionality:

-* Parse whole magnetic stripe from card reader
+* Parse whole magnetic stripe from a card reader
 * Parse whole magnetic stripe with LRC codes after Track 1 or Track 2
 * Separately validate and parse Track 1, Track 2
 * Calculate and validate LRC to confirm the integrity of the data